rabbitmq/rabbitmq-website/site/logging.md

 ].
 </pre>

-You can configure syslog metadata identity and facility values.
+Syslog metadata identity and facility values also can be configured.
-By default identity will be a name part of the node name and facility will be `daemon`.
+By default identity will be set to the name part of the node name (for example `rabbitmq` for `rabbitmq@hostname`) and facility will be set to `daemon`.

 To set identity and facility of log messages: